timofeysie/conchifolia/README.md

 useValue: { 'paramMap': observableFromPromise([{ 'id': '1'}]) } },
 ```

 This will not work.
 Have burnt up about four hours now on this.
-And people wonder why front end dev's are know to not write unit tests!
+And people wonder why front end dev's are known to not write unit tests!
 Time for lunch...

 I take that back.
 This is time well spent.
 Now we have a (mostly) passing suite of tests.
 It's time to write a new one to highlight the issue with some items on the list that show the "(psychology)" category, which indicates that the link should be that in the title that includes the category, otherwise we will be served the disambiguation page.